mongodb/docs/source/reference/bsondump.rst

    The final argument to :program:`bsondump` is a bson

+TODO above is incomplete sentence.
+Fix?

 Usage
 -----

 The output of :program:`bsondump` returns on standard output.
 To create corresponding :term:`JSON` files, you will need to use the shell redirect.
 See the following command:

+TODO not sure if "returns on standard output" makes sense.
+"The output of bsondump defaults to standard output."

 .. code-block:: sh